A Collection of Great Dance Songs

-A Collection of Great Dance Songs is a compilation album by English rock band Pink Floyd.
+A Collection of Great Dance Songs is a compilation album by the English rock band Pink Floyd.
 It was released on 23 November 1981 in the United Kingdom by Harvest Records and in the United States by Columbia Records.

 Content

 The album contains alternative mixes of "Shine On You Crazy Diamond" (comprised parts 1, 2, 4 and 7) and "Another Brick in the Wall (Part 2)".

 "Money" was entirely re-recorded, as Capitol Records refused to license the track to Columbia/CBS Records.
 David Gilmour re-recorded the track himself, playing most of the instruments, and co-produced the song with James Guthrie.
 Dick Parry reprised his saxophone parts on the track.

 Title and packaging

 The ironic title was a reference to the disco rhythms of "Another Brick in the Wall (Part 2)", as well as Nick Mason's joke that the band's U.S. label "probably thought they were a dance band".
 The album art featured a photograph of ballroom dancers anchored to the ground so they cannot move.
-The inner sleeve had pictures of dancers in either a white (UK) or black (US) background.
+The inner sleeve had pictures of dancers on either a white (UK) or black (US) background.